-- have a scorecard to assess the implementation level of the ETHNA System (build up by the link among Foundation and Column Blocks); and - clarify the level of commitment to the system.
+- have a scorecard to assess the implementation level of the ETHNA System (build up by the link among Foundation and Column Blocks); and - > clarify the level of commitment to the system.

-The Levels of Institutional Commitment (hereinafter The Levels of Commitment): Level 1: The RRI Office(r) will be in charge of:

-The organisation appoints an RRI Office(r) and supports its activity.
-(Foundation Block) disseminating the ETHNA System concepts, promoting awareness of principles and values, establishing activities and performance indicators for the three-year Action Plan for continuous improvement, and monitoring the progress of the ETHNA System in the organisation through progress indicators.
+The Levels of Institutional Commitment (hereinafter The Levels of Commitment): Level 1: The organisation appoints an RRI Office(r) and supports its activity.
+(Foundation Block) The RRI Office(r) will be in charge of: disseminating the ETHNA System concepts, promoting awareness of principles and values, establishing activities and performance indicators for the three-year Action Plan for continuous improvement, and monitoring the progress of the ETHNA System in the organisation through progress indicators.
 Level 2: The organisation implements some of the Column Blocks.
 (Column Block) The organisation should incorporate in the action plan and target results on at least one of the four major RRI keys: research integrity, gender perspective, open access, and public engagement.
-Laval 2: The organisation has designated the PPI Office(r) and
+Level 3: The organisation fully develops the ETHNA System.
+The organisation has designated the RRI Office(r) and implemented the three Columns.
+The organisation applied a proactive attitude in all the RRI key areas: research integrity, gender perspective, public engagement, and open access.